tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 solutions is specific to individual deployments.

-In environments where the network operator does not control the endpoint devices, or does controls the endpoint devices, but is concerned about the security consequences of compromised devices, e.g., data exfiltration, the SNI field is unsuitable for use as a control even in the absence of ECH.
+In environments where the network operator does not control the endpoint devices, or does controls the endpoint devices but is concerned about the security consequences of compromised devices, e.g., data exfiltration, the SNI field is unsuitable for use as a control even in the absence of ECH.
 This is because devices without controls, or which have been compromised, can alter